Tight frames over the quaternions and equiangular lines: Tight frames

 \subsection{Tight frames defined and unitary equivalence}

-We will say that a sequence of vectors with synthesis map $V=[v_1,\ldots,v_n]$ is a {\bf tight frame} for a (finite-dimensional) quaternionic Hilbert space $\cH$ if it satisfies (\ref{framedefn}), where $A=B$.
-It is said to be {\bf normalised} if $A=1$, which can be achieved by multiplying the vectors by a suitable positive scalar.
+We will say that a sequence of vectors with synthesis map $V=[v_1,\ldots,v_n]$ is a {\bf tight frame} for a (finite-dimensional) quaternionic Hilbert space $\cH$ if it satisfies (\ref{framedefn}), where $A=B$, and is {\bf normalised} if $A=B=1$, which can be achieved by multiplying the vectors of a tight frame by a suitable positive scalar.
 The {\bf frame operator} (for a sequence of vectors) is $S=VV^*$ and the {\bf Gramian} (matrix) is $G=V^*V$.

+A linear map $U$ on $\cH$ is unitary if it preserves angles, i.e., $\inpro{Uv,Uw}=\inpro{v,w}$, $\forall v,w$, or, equivalently $U^*U=I$.
+Unitary maps can be defined in the same way on quaternionic Hilbert spaces.
+If $V=[v_1,\ldots,v_n]$ is a frame for a quaternionic Hilbert space, then so is any unitary image $UV=[Uv_1,\ldots,Uv_n]$, and these frames have the same Gramian since $(UV)^*UV=V^*U^*UV=V^*V$, and we say that they are {\bf unitarily equivalent}.
+Tight frames are studied up to unitary equivalence (which is an equivalence relation) and multiplication by a nonzero scalar.

 The monograph \cite{W18} is a good reference for those parts of the theory of finite tight frames which we now develop.
 First we consider equivalent conditions for being a tight frame.
 For this, we need the polarisation identity for quaternionic Hilbert space.
-Since this is not well known (it is not in \cite{R14}), we provide it with proof.
+Since this is not well known, we provide it with proof.

 \begin{lemma} (Polarisation identity) For an inner product space over $\FF=\RR,\CC,\HH$, we have